-Sodium chloride (salt) is one of the largest-volume inorganic raw materials used by the chemical industry.
-The major chemical products of salt-chlorine and caustic soda—are in turn used in the manufacture of many chemical products, both inorganic and organic.
-Salt is also used directly for snow and ice control, as a mineral in animal diets, as a food preservative and flavoring agent, as a reagent for water softening, and in many industrial processes.
+Sodium chloride (salt) is one of the largest,volume inorganic raw materials used by the chemical industry.
+The major chemical downstream products of salt-chlorine/caustic and synthetic soda ash-are in turn used in the manufacture of many chemical products, both inorganic and organic.
+Large quantities of salt are also used directly for snow and ice control, as a mineral in animal diets, as a food preservative and flavoring agent, as a reagent for water softening, and in many industrial processes.

 The following pie chart shows world consumption of sodium chloride:

-Chemical production accounted for over half of all salt use globally.
-The second-largest consuming segment (14% in 2012) is road salt for deicing.
+Chemical production accounts for over half of all salt use globally.
+The second-largest consuming segment (15% in 2016) is road salt for deicing.
 Consumption for deicing can vary substantially from one year to another, depending on climatic conditions.
-Use in food, including household (table) salt, use in bakeries, and for preparation and preservation of food, accounts for about 12% of all salt consumption.
-There are a variety of other uses-water softening, animal feed, industrial and medical applications—that together account for the remaining 19%.
+Use in food, including household (table) salt, in bakeries, and for preparation and preservation of food accounts for about 11% of all salt consumption.
+There are a variety of other uses-water softening, animal feed, industrial and medical uses, which together account for the remainder%.

 Chemical plants may consume salt in the form of brine, rock salt, solar salt or very-high-purity grades of granulated, evaporated salt as a raw material.
 In many instances, particularly in chlor,alkali production, the grade used can be flexible, and the feed salt is purified to the required grade prior to use.
 The world’s largest brine production operations are typically owned by vertically integrated chlor,alkali producers that captively produce their own salt supply as salt in brine.